jostephd/combat-info-theme/README.md

 Combat Information Theme for The Battle for Wesnoth
 ===================================================

-This is a custom theme for [The Battle for Wesnoth](https://www.wesnoth.org/), by josteph, based on gloccusv's theme.
+This is a custom theme for [The Battle for Wesnoth](https://www.wesnoth.org/), by @jostephd, based on gloccusv's theme.

 > A custom theme.
 Like the default theme, with the following changes:
 >